Usarneme/pig_latin/README.md

   Test: "It will add 'way' to the end of words that begin with a vowel."
   Code: pigLatin("a");
   Expected Output: "away"

+  Test: "It will move the first consonant to the end"
+  Code: pigLatin("ba")
+  Expected Output: "ab"

+  Test: "It will move the first consecutive consonants to the end"
+  Code: pigLatin("ba")
+  Expected Output: "ab"

+  Test: "It will move the first consecutive consonants to the end and add 'ay'"
+  Code: pigLatin("ba")
+  Expected Output: "abay"